-This is a very versatile technique that can be used for larger reductions than the LeJour technique because the pedicle is turned from the superomedial aspect and more tissue laterally and superiorly can be removed.
-The closure is similar to the Lejour in that the resulting closure looks like a “lollipop.”
+This is a very versatile technique that can be used for larger reductions than the LeJour procedure because the pedicle is turned from the superomedial aspect and more tissue can be removed from the sides and top of the breasts.
+The closure is similar to the LeJour in that the resulting closure looks like a lollipop.

 SPAIR Technique (Short-Scar Periareolar Inferior Pedicle Reduction) (Hammond)

 This is different than the superior pedicle or superomedial techniques described above because the pedicle is inferiorly based.
-Similar to the inferior pedicle technique using the Wise pattern skin closure, more tissue can be removed superiorly than with the above techniques described.
+Similar to the inferior pedicle technique using the Wise pattern, more tissue can be removed superiorly than with the above techniques described.

 Massive Weight Loss Patients

-Most massive weight loss patients are often not good candidates for a vertical breast reduction technique because they often have poor skin quality and the skin envelope is very loose.
-For these patients, a Wise pattern skin incision pattern will often achieve the desired result.
-For massive weight loss patients, Dr. Wallach has used both types of skin incision designs to achieve nice results for his patients.
+Many massive weight loss patients are often not good candidates for a vertical breast reduction technique because they often have poor skin quality and the skin envelope is very loose.
+For these patients, a Wise incision pattern will often achieve the desired result.
+For massive weight loss patients, Dr. Wallach has used both types of incision designs to achieve beautiful and natural results for his patients.

 Liposuction Only Breast Reduction

 Some plastic surgeons perform breast reductions using only liposuction.
-This limits the use of breast incisions.
-However in the majority of patients, it will not adequately “lift” the breast or reduce the skin envelope.
+This limits the need for incisions and scarring, however in the majority of patients, it will not adequately “lift” the breast or reduce the skin envelope.
 Thus, the breast will potentially be looser after the procedure.
-If the breast is primarily fatty tissue, then liposuction can be successful in removing the excess breast weight, but this technique will usually not consistently improve the aesthetic appearance of the breast.
-If there is significant ptosis (sagging) and the NAC is low on the breast mound, it will not provide the lift needed to create a more youthful look.
+If the breast is primarily fatty tissue, then liposuction can be successful in reducing breast size, but this technique will usually not consistently improve the aesthetic appearance of the breasts.
+If there is significant ptosis (sagging) and the nipple is low on the breast mound, liposuction only breast reduction NYC will not provide the lift needed to create a more youthful look.

 Free Nipple Graft Technique

-The free nipple graft technique is used for patients that have extremely large breasts and whose NAC are very low on the chest.
+The free nipple graft technique is used for patients that have extremely large breasts and whose nipples are very low on the chest.
 When the potential pedicle length is too long, there is a risk that the NAC will not survive.
 Therefore, a free nipple graft technique is an option.
 A pedicle of tissue is used to restore an aesthetic breast mound.
-The NAC is removed and replaced on the chest skin at an aesthetically pleasing position as a free graft.
-This technique will eliminate the ability to breast feed, and may result in partial or incomplete NAC survival.
-It may also lead to hypopigmentation of the NAC.
+The nipple and areola are removed and replaced on the breasts at an aesthetically pleasing position as a free graft.
+This technique will eliminate the ability to breastfeed, and may result in partial or incomplete nipple survival.
+It may also lead to hypopigmentation of the nipple and areola.